Barca title bid hit by shock loss at Valladolid

 Villa, playing in place of suspended top scorer Diego Costa, punished a defensive error in the 62nd minute and conjured another clinical finish in the 64th when he swept the ball low into the corner from the edge of the area.

-Spain's record scorer with 56 goals in 95 matches, Villa was left out of the world and European champions' latest squad but Saturday's brace will help convince Vicente del Bosque he deserves a place at the finals in Brazil.
+Spain's record scorer with 56 goals in 95 matches, Villa was left out of the world and European champions' latest squad but Saturday's brace could help convince national team manager Vicente del Bosque he deserves a place at the finals in Brazil.

 Bottom side Real Betis improved their slim chances of avoiding relegation when they won 2-0 at home to fellow strugglers Getafe.

-Betis have 18 points in 20th, five behind 19th-placed Rayo Vallecano, who play at Real Sociedad on Monday.
+Betis have 18 points in 20th, five behind second-bottom side Rayo Vallecano, who play at Real Sociedad on Monday.

-Valladolid climbed out of the drop zone into 17th, above Almeria ahead of their game at home to Andalusian rivals Sevilla on Sunday.
+Valladolid's win over Barca took them out of the drop zone above Almeria, who host Andalusian rivals Sevilla on Sunday.

 (Editing by Ed Osmond)